Fear of Phobias – Phobophobia

-The Fear of Phobias is Technically Known as Phobophobia and is a rare phobia per se, however, many people who worry a lot in general sometimes come to the conclusion that they have some sort of ‘universal’ fear which they describe as a fear of having fear!
+The fear of Phobias is also known as Phobophobia and is a rare phobia per se, however, many people who worry a lot in general sometimes come to the conclusion that they have some sort of ‘universal’ fear which they describe as a fear of having fear!

 Fear of Phobias Symptoms